typelevel/cats/docs/src/main/tut/semigroupk.md

 for all possible values of a,b,c.

-Cats does not define a Semigroup typeclass itself, we use the [Semigroup trait](https://github.com/non/algebra/blob/master/core/src/main/scala/algebra/Semigroup.scala) which is defined in the [algebra
+Cats does not define a Semigroup type class itself, we use the [Semigroup trait](https://github.com/non/algebra/blob/master/core/src/main/scala/algebra/Semigroup.scala) which is defined in the [algebra